sachaMorin/neural-net/README.md

 # neural-net
 Neural net API implemented from scratch using NumPy.
-Currently supports fully-connected and softmax layers.
+Currently supports fully connected and softmax layers.
 I'll maybe add convolutional layers at some point in the future.

 ## Prerequisites